 The thing about me and prayer is that once I get into it and fight through my flesh, I love it!
 However, would I be able to fight the flesh for that long?
 That question led me to think of ways I could sustain my energy, focus, and enthusiasm throughout this time I was asked to join the prayer chain.
 I thought I might share some ideas birthed out of this concern with those of you who struggle to pray as well.
 Ready for the list?
 Here it is!

 This list is great, but may I say something else?
 Prayer is not a gimmick.
 As I said in my “Season of Seeking” post, God only cares about our prayers if we care about them.
 There is no substitute for blood, sweat, and tears in our sustained time with the Lord.
 God knows when I have five minutes to sincerely pray, and He will move in that, but He also wants to see me pray until something happens, and that may take years, not just hours.
 Want proof?
-Just check out these stories of how both Daniel in the Old Testament and the disciples in the New tarried on the answer from God, and in both cases, the answers were worth it!
-I promise the same will be true for you.
+Just check out these stories of how both Daniel in the Old Testament and the disciples in the New tarried on the answer from God, and in both cases, the answers were worth it! write down distractions while praying.